mhzghz/Microwave-Radio-Path-Analysis/README.md

 It is available here as 'splat.tgz': https://archive.org/details/microwave-path-data

-Download it and move it to '/usr', then 'tar xvzf splat.tgz' to create the new '/usr/splat' directory which will contain all the necessary data files.
+Download 'splat.tgz' and move it to '/usr', then 'tar xvzf splat.tgz' to create the new '/usr/splat' directory which will contain all the necessary data files.

 ***Try it out!*** http://gbppr.ddns.net/path.main.cgi